 Comparison

-A Comparison widget displays a summary table with the values of the selected data attributes in different territories.
+A Comparison widget displays a summary table with the values of the selected data attributes in different groups.

-Use a widget to compare multiple values from different categories within a single widget.
+Use the widget to compare multiple values from different categories within a single widget.
 For example, you can compare the average bill in restaurants from different areas of the city.

-Case example: view the average number of floors in residential buildings in different areas:
+Case example: compare the average number of floors in residential buildings across different administrative districts:

 Main features